OlgaG-M/OlgaGrzywa-Michalec-PORTFOLIO/README.md

 Testing a newly developed app Out4.fun.

 I am testing this app based on documentation, in a testing environment.
+I report bugs and suggestions in Trello

 ## Webinars